runtimeverification/javamop/README.md

 ## Usage

 JavaMOP currently supports two modes of use:
+1)Java Agent.
+It is easy to use and the user doesn't need to have the knowledge of the ajc compiler and java program dependencies.
+However, Java Agent may incur more runtime overhead since it weaves the code at runtime.
+2)Static Weaving.
+Compared to Java Agent, Static Weaving has a better performance, but it requires the user to know the dependencies of the target program and how to use the ajc compiler.

 (For a description of all JavaMOP options, please type the following at any time: ```javamop -h```)